withfig/autocomplete/README.md

 ## 🏠 Make completions for local scripts

 You can use Fig's autocomplete for your own tools too.
+Here's how to create private completions:

 ```bash
 # Make sure you're in your home directory